sunpy/ablog/docs/manual/posting-and-listing.rst

    **Canonical links**

-   If you re-publish content already existing on another URL (e.g., if you re-publish content from an employer's blong your personal one), use the ``canonical_link`` parameter to create a [canonical link relation](https://datatracker.ietf.org/doc/html/rfc6596) to the original version.
+   If you re-publish content already existing on another URL (e.g., if you re-publish content from an employer's blog your personal one), use the ``canonical_link`` parameter to create a [canonical link relation](https://datatracker.ietf.org/doc/html/rfc6596) to the original version.

    **External links**